rory81/growing_funds/README.md

 - Value should be higher or equal to 1 if the amount to be pledged is lower than one.

 When a project is created the project will appear in the profile page.
 On the profile page the host can easily see how many days are left and how much it has raised as of yet.
+Also the progress bar visualises the % raised.
+Because lower percentages (<12%>) aren't visible in the progress bar a text wuth the percentage will be shown underneath the progress bar.
+For percentages higher or equal to 12% the text will disappear and the percentage is shown in the progress bar itself.
 In the same table there are buttons for the host to edit or delete the project.
 This way only the user that created the project can edit or delete it.
 If a project is deleted, but a pledge has been made, the order history table will still show the pledge with the order number and the pledged amount.
 However, the project title corresponding to this pledge will display <em>This project has been deleted</em>.